aPythonAteMyBaguette/raspberry-pi-os-lite-setup-for-server/README.md

-In Raspberry Pi Initial Setup Guide.txt
+Raspberry Pi Initial Setup Guide.txt
 ================================
 This document contains all the necessary steps to perform the initial setup of your server according to basic security best practices.